colidescope

 print(add_function(var))

-Here the value of the var variable, which in this case is 2, is being passed to the add_function Function, and is then available within that Function through the input_number Variable.
-Notice that the names of the two Variables var and input_number don't have to match.
-When a value gets passed to a Function it is reassigned to the Variable name declared in the Function definition, and the value is then available through that name.
+Here the value of the var variable, which in this case is 2, is being passed to the add_function function, and is then available within that function through the input_number variable.
+Notice that the names of the two variables var and input_number don't have to match.
+When a value gets passed to a function it is reassigned to the variable name declared in the function definition, and the value is then available through that name.

 def add_function(input_number):